dolidimit/LinosPizzaApp/README.md

 •	View the Appetizers Page

-•	View the details page of the recipe
+•	View the details page of the item

 •	Filter the food,based on their preference(Vegan,Non Vegan,Vegetarian)